Here are the common types of Stylus I’ve seen so far:

 - It has a led indicator: Blue for Full Charge/Turned On and Red for Charging

 - Not so cool with smaller devices like iPhone.
 I guess it was just me.
-But I have a video uploads to show you the differences of its operation depending on the app I used.
+But I have video uploads to show you the differences in its operation depending on the app I used.

-- For my son’s tablet, it’s super fine(I guess).
-My son is able to draw objects on it, he’s pretty good in exploring the Autodesk Sketchbook.
+- For my son’s tablet, it’s superfine(I guess).
+My son is able to draw objects on it, he’s pretty good at exploring the Autodesk Sketchbook.
 How I wish he saved his works but no, he didn’t.

 - As soon as you turn it on, you can use it right away since it doesn’t need to be paired.

 - I find it nice in annotating documents using Evernote.